magpylib/magpylib/docs/_pages/2_gettingStarted.md

 Top Level holds the :class:`magpylib.Collection` class, which represents a collection of source objects.

-This means that you may define a space where multiple source objects interact, and acquire the resulting magnetic fields of multiple sources.
+This means that you may define a space where multiple source objects are compounding, and acquire the resulting magnetic fields of multiple sources.

 A :class:`~magpylib.Collection` object also allows you to manipulate the listed source objects and show them in a 3D display.